Waikato: Local government history

 Following major floods in 1907, a Waikato River Board was formed in 1911.
 However, it was reported as ineffective in 1921 and ceased to operate, though the need for a replacement was considered in 1933.

 Hauraki Catchment Board was set up in 1946.

 Major floods also occurred in 1953 and 1956.
 Waikato Valley Authority was established by the Waikato Valley Authority Act on 26 October 1956.
 The Water and Soil Conservation Act 1967 extended it to become a Catchment/Regional Water Board.
 The Ministry of Works and Development Abolition Act 1988, left WVA with that work and it became the Waikato Catchment Board.

 The Waikato United Council, was formulated under the Local Government Act 1974, but due to objections excluded Thames/Coromandel district, though otherwise covered the present extent of the region.
 It was set up under the Town and Country Planning Act 1977 and the Waikato Region Constitution Order 1980.
 WUC covered Hamilton City, Huntly, Ngāruawāhia, Cambridge, Te Awamutu, Matamata, Putāruru and Tokoroa boroughs, Matamata, Raglan, Waikato, and Waipā counties, Ōtorohanga and Waitomo districts.
 It took over the Hamilton Regional Planning Authority and mainly dealt with regional planning and civil defence.
 By 1989, WUC had committees for regional planning, civil defence, regional government, and the Waikato Regional Development Board.
 From 1987 it also included Thames-Coromandel District, Great Barrier Island, Hauraki Plains, Ohinemuri and Piako counties, and Morrinsville, Paeroa, Te Aroha and Waihī boroughs.

 On 1 November 1989, Waikato Regional Council was established by the Local Government (Waikato Region) Reorganisation Order 1989. from 40 former authorities:- 2 catchment boards (Hauraki and Waikato), 3 united councils (Waikato, Thames Valley and part of Tongariro), 12 noxious plants authorities, 11 pest destruction boards and 12 drainage boards.
 The Land Transport Act 1998 added transport to WRC's responsibilities.
 From 1 November 2010 Environment Waikato took over the southern parts of Franklin District.
-That seems to be the only legislation naming it 'Environment Waikato', which had been its operating name until 2011, shortly after the 'Rates Control Team' won about half the seats in the 2010 election.